 Community radio platform

 Radio TADIO will publish news articles, images, audio podcasts and links to live streams from upcountry radio stations.
-The aim is that the platform can become a widely visited multimedia news site focusing on information and dialogue on rural issues – “the most credible rural media”, as envisioned by TADIO chairperson Prosper Kwigize.
+The aim is that the platform becomes a widely visited multimedia news site focusing on information and dialogue on rural issues – “the most credible rural media”, as envisioned by TADIO chairperson Prosper Kwigize.